What OCD Therapy Helps With

 OCD often reaches beyond symptoms alone.
 It can strain relationships when you need repeated reassurance, interfere with productivity when you feel compelled to check or review, and make ordinary decisions feel unusually high-stakes.
 Some people feel driven by a strong sense of internal pressure, like a thought or feeling has to be solved immediately.
 We talk more about that pattern on our page about urgency around intrusive thoughts.

 If you’re experiencing any of these symptoms, it’s important to know that you don’t have to fight OCD alone.
 OCD treatment works best when it focuses on the patterns keeping the cycle going, not just the content of the fears.
+This section gives a short overview of the approaches we may use together; for a deeper explanation of ERP specifically, use our dedicated ERP therapy page.

 Cognitive Behavioral Therapy (CBT)